inkVerb/501webapp/README.md

 ```

 - Special notes about Arch:
+  - Arch runs `PKGBUILD` and any `.install` scripts as `chroot`
+    - This is different from Debian or RPM
+    - So, the database can't be created, removed, backed up, or otherwise handled during install/update/remove operations
+    - This relates to the same `chroot` environment as in the [**`toplogger`**](https://github.com/inkVerb/toplogger) package
   - To resolve any dependencies, we use the `-s` flag with `makepkg` every time
     - This is necessary because this package has a long list of dependencies
   - The name of the directory containing the package files does not matter